foodopendata/food-allergens-ch/README.md

 # Lupinen
 # Weichtiere

-We created and filled out the basic categories by hand, then collated our spreadsheet with data from a (manual) web scrape of a German cooking website.
+We created and filled out the data by hand from the PDF.
+We compared this list to the very similar and more comprehensive one published on [kochenOHNE.de](https://www.kochenohne.de/allergien/liste-der-allergien-intoleranzen/) and even did a manual scrape, but currently are unsure about the [legal terms](https://www.kochenohne.de/allgemeine-geschaeftsbedingungen/) of this website - whether we may republish this list, and what are its sources.

-We looked into the possibility of linking this list to a resource like [FoodAllergy.org](http://www.foodallergy.org/allergens) or the [InformAll database](http://research.bmh.manchester.ac.uk/informAll), which contain detailed information ([example](http://research.bmh.manchester.ac.uk/informall/allergenic-food/?FoodId=5031)) on each allergen.
-Linking even to a scientific resource like [AllergenOnline.org](http://www.allergenonline.org/) would be possible with a reliable way to match allergens.
+We then looked into the possibility of linking such data to a resource like [FoodAllergy.org](http://www.foodallergy.org/allergens) or the [InformAll database](http://research.bmh.manchester.ac.uk/informAll), which contain detailed information ([example](http://research.bmh.manchester.ac.uk/informall/allergenic-food/?FoodId=5031)) on each allergen.
+The use of a scientific resource like [AllergenOnline.org](http://www.allergenonline.org/) would be possible with a reliable way to match allergens.

 ## Notes